3 registered (Shyshark, 2 invisible),

 “Huh?” she says, her blue eyes genuinely surprised.

 I stand as the train slows.
 “But never speak out loud to a woman with gray hair, especially if she is not Western, and especially if she is not civilian.
-She's liable to slap you across the face, or fall to her knees now that she's witnessed proof of the end of the world, in the flesh,” I say to her, then exit the boxcar through the sliding doors, catching myself think: what the fuck …
+She's liable to slap you across the face, or fall to her knees now that she's witnessed proof of the end of the world.”
+I exit the boxcar through the sliding doors, catching myself think: what the fuck …

 “You mean, dying … ?“ the surprisingly young, dolled-up psychic says softly, her thoughtful eyes looking away from me sitting before her in the small, dark second-floor room where cards are laid out between us.
 Her mouth gapes slightly as she fingers the black cross hanging around her neck and looks to the night sky through a tall, colonial window facing Broadway.
 “Against tree bark -- hung from nails -- like a fruit from a tree…”